 Masked URL Forwarding - this lets you forward to any site without the need to configure that site.
 Your domain is displayed in the URL bar of the browser.

-301 and 302 redirection - these are HTTP status codes that tell your browser to take you to a different site.
+301 redirection - this is an HTTP status code that tells your browser to take you to a different site.

 Note: it is required that you use Name.com nameservers for your URL forwarding to work.
 How do I set my nameservers to Name.com nameservers?

 Here are the steps to set up URL forwarding for your domain:

 Log into your Name.com account and click Account and then My Domains.

 Select the domain you wish to enable URL forwarding for with a click.

 Select URL Forwarding, this will load the URL Forwarding page.

 You'll see a group of fields that you can enter values into.
 If you select Masked forwarding as the type, you will be given the option to add a Title and Meta Tags.

 Domain - this can be a wildcard (*) or the specific subdomain you wish to forward.
 Example: blog.domain.com.
 Usually, you want to leave this blank, in which case it will do both the bare and all subdomains.